troyQQngu/dont-forget-me/docs/demo_script.md

    ```

    Narrate the new "Schedule Los Angeles touchpoint" entries and tie each back to
-   donor primary cities or travel notes.
-Point out how one of the low-priority
+   donor primary cities or travel notes—Alicia's pledge prep and Elena's mentoring
+   salon both earn slots.
+Point out how one of the low-priority admin blocks
-   admin blocks disappears to make space for the location-focused outreach.
+   disappears to make space for the location-focused outreach.

 4. **Surface dormant relationships** – Add another directive and refresh the
    list: